jracp/LocationToTimezone/README.md

 date: '26/01/18'
 ---

-## Usecase
+## Use case
-For dataset containing location (i.e. Lat and Lon), time, ... columns with the need of knowing actual timezone
+For dataset containing location (i.e. Lat and Lon), time, ... columns with the need of knowing actual timezone to potentially be converted to a specific timezone, such as UTC

 ## Function